 Ski Level Two Certification

 The Ski Level Two Certification is aimed at instructors wanting to progress within the snowsports industry to teaching students from wedge-parallel turns to advanced parallel turns.
 The minimum requirement to sit the Level Two Certification is Ski Level One, or equivalent foreign qualification.
 A Level Two Ski Instructor is certified to teach up to advanced parallel turns.

 Length: 7 days (over an 8 day period with a day off on day 6)

 Certification resource: The NZSIA Ski Instructor’s Manual is required reading for this course.

 ** Before you take the Ski Level Two you must complete The Level Two E-Learning course, based on information in the 2017 Ski Instructors Manual.
 You can access the Ski E-Learning system through your member profile.
 Look at the course outline for further information. **

 This course includes teaching progressions from wedge-parallel turns to advanced-parallel turns with a pole touch, the teaching model and learning process, class handling and safety, skier analysis, technical information and fundamental skill demonstrations – all relative to wedge-parallel turns through to advanced-parallel turns.

 Candidates’ ability to analyse skiers and plan a lesson is formally assessed in three segments from video clips followed by a discussion with two Examiners.
 Candidates’ teaching is assessed on the final day during an approximately 40-minute long teaching presentation to other members of their group.

 Candidates should ski at an advanced level, which is a strong skier making dynamic medium radius parallel turns and basic short turns on all groomed terrain.
 The skier is able to ski most off piste terrain at a ski area with speed and confidence using short, medium and long radius turns.
 Personal skiing will be improved throughout the course both on and off piste, and free skiing elements will be used as part of skill development.
-Candidates’ skiing will be formally assessed within the final three days.
+Candidates’ skiing will be formally assessed within the last two days.
 Candidates’ fundamental skill demonstrations will be improved throughout the course and formally assessed within the last two days.

 Click here for Level Two analysis training videos.